Chaduke/paddles_balls_blocks_walls/README.md

 -Update Dec 4th 2024:

 Hosting the web version now on itch.io and its working great.
 I also ironed out many of the bugs I was dealing with the web version and new menus.
-Now I'm ready to fill out the rest of the core features and test gameplay, the hopefully on to adding the rest of the levels!
+Now I'm ready to fill out the rest of the core features and test gameplay, the hopefully on to adding the rest of the levels! version 0.0.5 - fixed a bug making level 6 impossible to finish

 Watch the intro video here :